 Wow, now isn’t that just awesome?

 Well, I believe I had mentioned a while back that I was working on a bit of a side project.
 I’ve gotten it far enough to share with you all.
 But, while I am thinking about it, has anyone heard from Joe Cullen recently?
 I haven’t heard from him in awhile and I’m getting just a bit worried.
-Of course, he could be like some of the rest of you and out traveling and away from the computer.
+Of course, he could be like some of the rest of you and out travelling and away from the computer.
 I certainly hope that is the case!

 Oh yes, the project.
 Well, Joe has sent me some wonderful photos of his ancestors.
 I first created a simple web photo album, but neither of us was very happy with that.
 Joe asked if it might be possible to set it up as a family tree of photos.
 I have not added the actual lines that show the connections, but I fear that doing so might detract from the photo images themselves.
 I have fought and fought to get the photos to line up, and it is far from perfect, as you will see, but I am excited about this nonetheless!